OguzPastirmaci/oci-gpu-monitoring/README.md

 Currently, the Oracle Cloud Infrastructure (OCI) [Monitoring service](https://docs.cloud.oracle.com/iaas/Content/Monitoring/Concepts/monitoringoverview.htm) does not have built-in support for collecting GPU metrics from GPU instances.

-However, it's possible to publish custom metrics to OCI Monitoring service.
-This repo has the necessary information and the script for publishing GPU temperature, GPU utilization, and GPU memory utilization from GPU instances to OCI Monitoring service.
+However, it's possible to [publish custom metrics](https://docs.cloud.oracle.com/iaas/Content/Monitoring/Tasks/publishingcustommetrics.htm) to OCI Monitoring service.
+This repo has the necessary information and the shell script for publishing **GPU temperature, GPU utilization, and GPU memory utilization** from GPU instances to OCI Monitoring service.

 If you have any problems, feel free to create an [issue](https://github.com/OguzPastirmaci/oci-gpu-monitoring/issues).